 Four Steps to Effective Cyanotoxin Communications: A Risk Communication Toolkit (project #4697) provides templates and tools for utilities, regulatory agencies, and water professionals to better communicate about the risks associated with cyanotoxins in drinking water supplies.
 This report was published in January 2018.
 The report describes specific attributes of a cyanotoxin risk management framework that can create potential communication barriers, for example the complexity of the EPA health guidance and the uncertainty inherent in monitoring and testing timing and protocol.
 The report also includes linguistic research, which was used to develop recommended health advisory/alert language.
-A webcast with preliminary project findings was held in June 2017, and is available for <a href="mailto:on-de-mailto-mailto:on-de-mailto:on-
+A webcast with preliminary project findings was held in June 2017, and is available for on-de- mand viewing.